DDeji97/SERAPs-Lawsuits-Engagements/README.md

 # Questions 2 : What's is the correlation between the rate of response between various Geo - political zones in Nigeria and their proximity to SERAP's locations?
 SERAP is located in Lagos, hence we will be comparing the proximity of Lagos to the other 35 states including the FCT.

-- Once I had merged the two tables, I was able to analyze the results to achieve the following objectives:

-# Analysis:
-- The data was stored in an SQL database.

 *   To explore the distribution of respondents interested in SERAP's lawsuits across the 36 states and 6 regions, I used the SQL GROUP BY clause along with the ORDER BY clause to group the data by the 'GeopoliticalZone' and then by the 'StateName' and counted the number of respondents.
 Here is an SQL query for the analysis as shown below: